 Have you ever asked a three-year old why people eat?
 Go find a child between 2 and 5 years old and ask them (then come back to finish reading).
 So, what did you find out?
 You probably found that most kids say the same thing my 4-year-old said, “So that people don't die,” and not many say, “Because they're bored” or “Because they need to be distracted” or “Because they peed in the toilet.”
 These answers fall in the category of reward eating.
 But before we started rewarding kids with food, they were eating when they were hungry--the foundation for being well on their way to mindful eating.

-The question is: At what point did we forget about the reasons that we eat?
-And more to the point, why do we forget this and is there anything we can do to help our own children stick to eating for the right reasons?
-How do we nuture mindful eating?
-I believe that there is an answer to these questions.
+At what point did we forget about the reasons that we eat?
+And more to the point, why do we forget this?
+Is there anything we can do to help our own children stick to eating not only for the right reasons but to eventually become mindful about their food?

-Before we start changing kids, we need to change adults (or at least most adults).
-This is not the time to start feeling guilty for any time you've ever given your child a jellybean because she cleaned the playroom, but it is the time to decide that from now on, non-edible reinforcement is a much better way to reward desirable behaviour.
+Before we start changing kids, we need to change the adults who enable and control reward eating.
+This is not the time to start feeling guilty for any time you've ever given your child a jellybean because she cleaned the playroom, but it is the time to decide that from now on, non-edible reinforcement is a much better way to reward desirable behaviour--if, indeed, it needs to be rewarded at all.
 It's also the time to decide that your purse or diaper bag does not need to produce an endless supply of food, but maybe it could contain some cool toys or small games brought from home when a distraction is needed.
 Let the food you bring along be a selection of healthy snacks for times when you can expect your child to be genuinely hungry.

-Let's talk about rewards for a moment.
+Let's talk about reward eating for a moment.
 When a child becomes accustomed to receiving edible treats in response to positive behaviour, eventually food doesn't just satisfy hunger but it is wanted to satisfy the desire for a reward.
-This can translate years later into an adult relying substantially on food as a source of happy feelings (rather than finding other ways to produce these feelings such as going for a walk, reading a good book, talking to a friend, watching a movie, painting, playing with a dog, listening to music, exercising...the list goes on and on).
+This can translate years later into an adult relying substantially on food as a source of happy feelings rather than finding other ways to produce them such as going for a walk, reading a good book, talking to a friend, watching a movie, painting, playing with a dog, listening to music, exercising...the list goes on and on.
 Certainly, there are times when we feel like we “deserve” a treat, and occasionally this is just fine, but we need to be cautious when emotions are routinely and inextricably tied to eating.
 When a child begins to associate eating with feeling happy it can lead to a lifelong struggle with emotional eating.
-Using a star chart, celebrating with a huge high-five or saying, “Yippee, way to go!” or giving little toy prizes are all ways to reward children for positive behaviour.
-I'm sure that you can think of others.
+Using a star chart, celebrating with a huge high-five or just saying, “Yippee, way to go!” or giving little toy prizes are all better ways to reward children for positive behaviour.

-OK, so you agree no more Smarties for practising piano properly?
-Now let’s move on to the art of distracting.
-I was at a Bar Mitzvah a few months ago and my 2-year-old daughter chose the exact moment that the boy's mother began speaking in front of her family and guests to pitch her hissy fit.
+OK, so you agree no more Smarties for practicing piano properly?
+Now let’s move on to the technique of distracting on the road to mindful eating.
+I was at a Bar Mitzvah and my 2-year-old daughter chose the exact moment that the boy's mother began speaking in front of her family and guests to pitch a hissy fit.
 I tried to keep her quiet.
 I tried very hard.
 But nothing was working.
 There's a lot of pressure to keep your kids quiet in a room full of silent, polite, fancily dressed people who are now glaring with disapproval.
-I realized that I had two choices: give my daughter a cookie from the centre piece or pick her up and leave.
-It's a lot harder to leave while everyone stares at you (including the Bar Mitzvah’s mother), your daughter will likely keep screaming all the way to the exit (which she did) and you need to manoeuvre through the finger-wagging crowd to get to the door.
+I realized that I had two choices: give my daughter a cookie from the centrepiece or pick her up and leave.
+It's a lot harder to leave while everyone stares at you (including the Bar Mitzvah’s mother); your daughter will likely keep screaming all the way to the exit (which she did) and you need to manoeuvre through the (imaginary?) finger-wagging crowd to get to the door.
 But I chose to be inconvenienced over teaching my children that eating to occupy oneself is a good idea.
 My hard and fast rule: food as a distraction is not an option.

-Mindful eating is also about being aware while we are eating.
-Slowing down and looking, smelling, chewing and tasting your food are all steps to enjoying and appreciating a meal or snack.
+Mindful eating is also about being aware while we are eating and appreciating what we are eating.
+Slowing down and looking, smelling, chewing and tasting your food are all steps to enjoying a meal or snack.
 Spend five minutes with your child eating an orange together while you talk about how it smells, what it looks and feels like and finally, what it tastes like.

-Holiday feasting and celebration is an excellent time to put mindful eating into practice.
+Holiday feasting and celebrations that involve food are excellent times to put mindful eating into practice.
 Again, prepare.
 Before you and your family go out to Grandma's for her over-the-top, enough-food-to-survive-Armageddon holiday dinner, sit down and talk about it.
 Talk about how there will be lots and lots of food.
 And treats galore.
 Talk about how although we might want to eat oodles of everything, our bodies won't be happy with us if we do.
 Talk about choosing a few favourite treats, eating and enjoying them slowly and then moving on to a different activity, even though there will still be treats available.
 Explain that it's not possible to eat every single thing we see, and that we will feel better, and therefore have a better time if we eat a smaller amount and then spend the rest of our time playing with family, or playing with new gifts, or dancing, or whatever it is that your family does.

 *Originally published February 22, 2016